exasol/pytest-plugins/pytest-saas/README.md

 # pytest-saas Plugin

-The `pytest-saas` plugin is a pytest plugin designed to facilitate the integration testing of projects using the [exasol-saas-api](https://github.com/exasol/saas-api-python).
+The `pytest-exasol-saas` plugin is a pytest plugin designed to facilitate the integration testing of projects using the [exasol-saas-api](https://github.com/exasol/saas-api-python).

 ## Features